SiennaNetwork/SiennaNetwork/README.md

   * [amm](./contracts/amm) - Sienna Swap (AMM + Launchpad/IDO + Rewards + Router)
   * [lend](./contracts/amm) - Sienna LEND

+* [**deps**](./deps) contains submodules of our foundational frameworks.
+  * [fadroma](./deps/fadroma) is a Git submodule pointing to the top of the Fadroma deployment framework, which takes care of building and uploading the contracts behind the scenes.

 * [**frontends**](./frontends) contains clients for the smart contracts, written in JS/TS.
   Some of them are transcluded as git submodules pointing to other repos.
   * [siennajs](./frontends/siennajs) - current client library